Essay Film Festival Session 10

 Part 4-5, Goethe-Institut London, 7pm-10pm

-The second programme in the first UK retrospective dedicated to the Austrian film director and historian Günter Peter Straschek (1942–2009) will present Peter Straschek’s ground-breaking five-part film-historical series about film personnel working in the German cinema industry who were forced into exile during the Nazi period.
-Parts 1-3 will be screened and discussed at Birkbeck Cinema in the daytime, while Parts 4 and 5 will be shown at the Goethe-Institut in the evening.
+The second programme in the first UK retrospective dedicated to the Austrian film director and historian Günter Peter Straschek (1942–2009) will for the first time in the UK present his ground-breaking five-part film-historical series Filmemigration aus Nazideutschland (1975) about film personnel working in the German cinema industry who were forced into exile during the Nazi period.

 Based on extensive interviews, shot on 16mm in a series of static long takes, Film Emigration from Nazi Germany